 Useful work experience enhances your understanding of the reality of working in a caring profession and the challenges of medicine as a career.

-For the vast majority of medical schools, there is no minimum requirement for number of hours of work experience carried out.
-In fact, this is counter intuitive to the aims of work experience as the focus should be on quality, rather than quantity.
+For the vast majority of medical schools, there is no minimum requirement for the number of hours of work experience carried out.
+In fact, aiming for a particular target in terms of time is counterproductive for the aim of work experience.
+Your focus should be on quality rather than quantity.

-The value of your work experience will be assessed through your personal statement, references and your interview.
-You need to bring your experience and thoughts to synthesise succinct reflections that demonstrate your learning process.
+The value of your work experience will be assessed through your personal statement, references and interview.
+You need to use your experience and thoughts to synthesise succinct reflections that demonstrate your learning and development.

-Some applications to medical schools has been unsuccessful due to the lack of appropriate reflections on their work experience.
-To get the best out of your time at work experience, write down what you did in a diary.
-Specifically, write down any examples of of scenarios/situations that you encountered that an interviewer might want to talk to you more about, or situations whereby you saw good attributes of being a doctor on display.
+Some applicants to medical school have been unsuccessful due to a lack of appropriate reflection on their work experience.
+To get the best out of your time during work experience, use a diary to write down what you did.
+Specifically, record any examples of scenarios/situations that you think an interviewer would want to hear about, or situations in which you saw good attributes of being a doctor on display.

 Catherine – University of East Anglia

-Whilst you must maintain patient confidentiality, being able to talk about Mr. X’s personal experience of having a stroke and mentioning quotations or specific treatment regimens and how patients found them provides a holistic understanding of health.
-Personal insights such as this are valuable additions to your personal statement, rather than generic platitudes which are not backed by evidence.”
+While you must maintain patient confidentiality, being able to talk about Mr X’s personal experience of having a stroke and mentioning quotations or specific treatment regimens and how patients found them provides a holistic understanding of health.
+Personal insights such as this are valuable additions to your personal statement, rather than generic platitudes which are not backed by evidence.’

-Whilst long term work experience in a hospital is impressive and provides material for discussion, it is perhaps better to have spent a few days in several different places gaining different experiences, rather than in one narrow niche of medicine.
-Try not to worry too much about how high-profile your work experience seems, instead focus on what you can learn from it and the insights they can provide.
+Although long-term work experience in a hospital is impressive and provides material for discussion, it is perhaps better to have spent a few days in several different places gaining different experiences rather than a longer period in one narrow area of medicine.
+Do not worry about how high profile your work experience is, instead focus on what you can learn from it and the insight that it can provide.

-Ideally if you can, try and show commitment by demonstrating a sustained interest in a personal care role, ideally more than a couple of months in your spare time.
+Ideally, if you can, try to show commitment by demonstrating a sustained interest in a personal care role, such as one that takes place for over 2 months, in your spare time.

-Don’t worry if you can’t get much experience in secondary care – in hospitals.
-Start early and be persistent in your efforts to secure an experience somewhere.
-Whilst often tough to secure high profile placements, there are a huge number of options for relevant and interesting experiences out there.
-It is not necessarily the most high-profile experience that will teach you the most about the reality of medicine, so do try to be open-minded and approach a diverse range of people.
-Most places don’t turn students down to be unhelpful, but most often because they already have other students and are busy.
-Thus try to organise yourself and send off polite letters well in advance to avoid having to compete with other eager medics for places.
+Do not worry if you cannot get much experience in secondary care.
+Start early and be persistent in your efforts to secure some experience somewhere.
+Although it is often tough to secure a high-profile placement, there is a huge number of options for relevant and interesting experience out there.
+It is not necessarily the most high-profile experience that will teach you the most about the reality of medicine, so be open-minded and approach a diverse range of people.
+Most places do not turn students down to be unhelpful, but more often because they already have other students doing work experience and are busy.
+Try to organise yourself and send polite letters well in advance to avoid having to compete for places with other eager medics.